AlibabaCloudDocs/ecs/intl.en-US/Images/Custom image/Import images/Install a virtio driver.md

     2. Press the Esc key to exit the kernel configuration window and save the .config file.

     3. Check whether virtio-related configurations are complete.
-For more information, see the [Step 1: Check whether the operating system kernel supports the virtio driver](#Sample) section.
+For more information, see [Step 1: Check whether the operating system kernel supports the virtio driver](#Sample).

-    4. If virtio-related configurations are not complete, run the following commands to manually edit the .config file:
+    4. If virtio-related configurations are not complete, run the following commands to manually edit the .config file.

         ```
         make oldconfig